Custody & Access

 • health care decisions for the child.

-Custody is not about which parent the child lives with or how much time a child spends with each parent.
-For example, even if only one parent has custody, the child might spend equal time living with each parent.
-On the other hand, the child might live mainly with one parent, but both parents have custody and share the decision-making.
+Decision-making is not about which parent the child lives with or how much time a child spends with each parent.
+For example, even if only one parent has decision-making rights, the child might spend equal time living with each parent.
+On the other hand, the child might live mainly with one parent, but both parents share the decision-making.

-Courts do not like to order joint custody if parents are unable to make these decisions together.
-Joint custody works best when parents share similar ideas about how to raise their child.
-It takes a lot of co-operation.
+Courts do not like to order joint decision-making if parents cannot make these decisions together.
+Joint decision-making works best when parents share similar ideas about how to raise their children.
+It takes a lot of cooperation.

-Sometimes parents with joint custody divide up the decision-making.
-For example, one parent may make medical decisions, while the other makes educational decisions.
+Sometimes, parents with joint decision-making divide up the decision-making.
+For example, one parent may make medical decisions, while the other may make educational decisions.

-If one parent has sole custody, this means he or she can make all of the important decisions about the child, even if the other parent disagrees.
-Sometimes the parent with sole custody must talk to the other parent before making the decision.
+If one parent has sole decision-making, he or she can make all of the important decisions about the child, even if the other parent disagrees.
+Sometimes, the parent with sole decision-making must talk to the other parent before making the decision.

-Some people assume that if a parent with sole custody dies, the other parent gets custody.
+Some people assume that if a parent with sole decision-making dies, the other parent automatically takes over that role.
 This is not always true.

-A parent with sole custody can choose who will have custody of their child for the first 90 days after their own death.
-The person they choose, or anyone else, can apply to court to have custody after that.
+A parent with sole decision-making can choose who will have custody of their children for the first 90 days after their death.
+The person they choose, or anyone else, can apply to the court to have decision-making authority after that.

-Access refers the amount of parenting time each parent has with their child.
+Parenting time (previously called access) refers to the amount of parenting time each parent has with their children.

-A parent with access also has the right to ask for and be given information about their child’s health, education, and well-being from the other parent or places, such as schools and hospitals.
-But for some health information requests, such as hospital records, the parent with sole custody may need to give their written consent first.
+A parent with parenting time also has the right to ask for and be given information about their child’s health, education, and well-being from the parent or other providers, such as schools and hospitals.
+However, for some health information requests, such as hospital records, the parent with sole decision-making may need to give their written consent first.

-What are some of the different types of access?
+What are some of the different types of parenting time?

-If the parents are able to co-operate, access arrangements can be left open and flexible instead of having a detailed schedule.
-This is sometimes called reasonable access or liberal and generous access.
-This allows the parents to informally make arrangements that can easily be changed if the situation changes.
+If the parents can cooperate, parenting time arrangements can be left open and flexible instead of having a detailed schedule.
+This is sometimes referred to reasonable acees or liberal and generous access.
+This allows the parents to make arrangements that can easily be changed if the situation changes.

-Sometimes the terms of access include a specific and detailed schedule.
-This is often called fixed access or specified access.
+Sometimes, the terms of parenting time include a specific and detailed schedule.
+This is often called fixed or specified parenting time.
 The terms may cover things like holidays, long weekends, children’s birthdays, and religious occasions.
 They may include where access will take place, who is responsible for dropping them off, or other conditions.

 In some situations, access may need to be supervised by another person.
-For example, supervised access might be ordered if the parent with access:
+For example, supervised access might be ordered if the parent:

 • has a drinking or drug problem,